p1ng-request/docs/templates/BigQuery/BigQuery_Create_table_from_csv.md

 **Author:** [Minura Punchihewa](https://www.linkedin.com/in/minurapunchihewa/)

-This notebook loads data from a CSV file into a BigQuery table (the table will be created if it is not available already)
+**Description:** This notebook demonstrates how to create a BigQuery table from a CSV file.

 ## Input